MicroEJ/docs/Tutorials/How to create a MicroEJ Platform for a custom device.rst

 * a MicroEJ Architecture (MCU ISA and C compiler)
 * an optional RTOS (e.g. FreeRTOS - note: the MicroEJ OS can run bare metal)
-* a board: the OS bring up code that is board specific (e.g. the MCU specific code/IO/RAM/Clock/Middleware… configurations)
+* a device: the OS bring up code that is device specific (e.g. the MCU specific code/IO/RAM/Clock/Middleware… configurations)

 In this document we will address the following items: